soxueren/atsd/api/data/series/examples/query-group-no-aggr-extend.md

 | 2016-06-25T08:00:59.000Z | 5 +(PREV)| 19       | 24  |
 ```

-Since `extend` is performed prior to truncation, `truncate` setting has no effect on extended results.
+Since `extend` is performed prior to truncation, the `truncate` setting has no effect on extended results.